5 Day Galapagos Adventure

 - Explore local food and drink scene

-Experience everything the Galapagos Islands has to offer by getting up close and personal and immersing yourself in the unique environment.
+Experience everything the Galapagos Islands has to offer in just five days.
+No Roads has created a shorter adventure for those who don't have heaps of time but want to see everything this amazing place has to offer.
+We get you up close and personal and immerse you in this unique environment.
 Get to know this incredible place by hiking and biking through volcanic landscapes, kayak over crystal seas teeming with marine life and snorkel among extraordinary endemic species.
 Galapagos islands are ripe for adventure and we have brought our expertise, and top-of-the-line equipment, to make the most of them.
 Expand your knowledge and understanding with top naturalist guides and relax in charming hotels that work hard each day to minimise their environmental impact.
 We have taken care of everything for you with our, well-thought-out itinerary with activities that don’t require any former experience or training – all you need is your sense of adventure and enjoyment of this awesome thing we call life.

 DAY 1 SAN CRISTOBAL KAYAK ADVENTURE